jurtasun/rcds_intro_nextflow/chapter2/README.md

 ```

 If you execute this code you will see that a `work` directory appears.
 But our `greetings.txt` file seems to appear very deep, layers behind the `work` directory.
-We will dig inside the structure of `Nextflow` pipelines soon, and why this is the case.
+We will dig inside the structure of `Nextflow` ouptuts soon, and why this is the case.
 For now, adding a `directive`, such as the `publishDir`, allows the output to appear directly in our current directory.

 ```nextflow